 Not bringing up the elephant in the room (the government’s actions) also does readers a disservice, because it may put them at risk when they visit, since they might believe they can travel like the influencer did or how one does in the West.

 Press trips are not like regular trips.
 They come with handlers, special access, drivers, guides, and a host of other benefits a regular traveler will never get.

 Now there’s nothing wrong with that.
 It’s one way industry insiders find out what’s new.

 But washing one’s hands of the political realities of sponsored travel is the problem, especially with influencers and bloggers who lack the editorial firewall traditional publications have.
 It’s why, when I asked on a recent survey if people trust bloggers who take a lot of paid trips, 85% said no. In another recent study, only 4% said they trust online influencers.

 So prevalent are the hashtags #ad and #sponsored that people tune them out.

-Moreover, social media didn’t exist when most bloggers started and we had to rely solely on our blogs and in-person relationships.
-Now, with so many platforms, so many people competing for gigs, so much money out there, and the feedback loop social media provides, I think people are justifying morally dubious activities in a way that didn’t happen in the past.
+Moreover, social media didn’t exist when most bloggers started, and we had to rely solely on our blogs and in-person relationships.
+Now, with so many platforms, so many people competing for gigs, and so much money out there (not to mention the feedback loop social media provides), I think some people are justifying morally dubious activities in a way that didn’t happen in the past.

 Yes, traditional writers bemoaned us the same way I’m bemoaning “influencers” now, but I don’t remember standing en masse on people’s rooftops in Greece, going off trail to take pictures of flowers, or hanging off ledges for the perfect shot the way I see people doing those things now.
 Too much of today’s content is “look at me,” not “learn from me.”